 Empathy.
 We used Wang et al.’s (2003) four-item empathic awareness scale: (1) I am aware of how society differentially treats people who live in informal settlements; (2) I recognize that the media often portrays residents of informal settlements negatively, (3) I can see how people who live in informal settlements are systematically oppressed in our society; (4) I am aware of institutional barriers (e.g., restricted access to jobs and healthcare) that discriminate against people who live in informal settlements.

 Negative emotions.
-We measured 8 negative emotions (angry, irritated, worried, afraid, hopeless, desperate, disgusted, repulsed), asking participants to report how much they felt each emotion – using a 5 point scale ranging from ‘not at all’ to ‘extremely’ – when they thought about informal settlements growing in Northdale.
+We measured 8 negative emotions (angry, irritated, worried, afraid, hopeless, desperate, disgusted, repulsed), asking participants to report how much they felt each emotion – using a 5 point scale ranging from ‘not at all’ to ‘extremely’ – when they thought about informal settlements getting larger in size in Northdale.
 (Cronbach’s alpha = .98).

 Results

 The descriptive statistics reported in Table 1 show that the sample experienced high levels of threat.
-In contrast the other variables which were normally distributed, Threat was negatively skewed but all skewness statistics were <|1|.
+In contrast to the other measured variables, which were approximately normally distributed, Threat was negatively skewed.
+However, the skew was not severe (indeed, the skewness statistic for all measured variables was <|1|)